Hans Nielsen (speedway rider): By year

 Nielsen won his second individual world crown by winning the 1987 Individual Speedway World Championship.
-In a two-day final in Amsterdam Nielsen trailed after day one by 1 point to Erik Gundersen and the American Sam Ermolenko.
+In a two-day final in Amsterdam, Nielsen trailed after day one by 1 point to Erik Gundersen and the American Sam Ermolenko.
 However, in trademark style Nielsen produced a 15-point maximum on day two to wrap up the World Title, with Gundersen claiming silver and Ermolenko bronze.
 He also won a third World Pairs and third Danish title and the prestigious Golden Helmet of Pardubice in Czech Republic (one of the world's oldest speedway races).
-In the 1987 British League season Nielsen finished top of the league averages (11.38) for a remarkable fifth season running.
+In the 1987 British League season Nielsen finished top of the British league averages (11.38) for a remarkable fifth season running and retained the British League Riders' Championship.